DianaBCh/Selenium-Cucumber-BDD/README.md

 * Temporary `Thread.sleep` used for sync issues in Chrome; Firefox runs cleanly.
 * Scenarios are tagged (e.g., `@login`, `@checkout`) for selective execution.
-* This project is for **educational and portfolio purposes** to demonstrate automation skills.